mp-sec/azure-siem-tutorial/README.md

 You should see a value for Consumed API Requests out of 1000, as well.
 This tracks the total daily number of requests made, which is capped off at 1000.
 You can get more, but it will cost you some money to do so.
 It's up to your whether or not that is worth it.
 Either way, with your own API key copied, you should change the API key value at the top of the PowerShell script to your own, and then save the file.

 ## Running the Script
 The script will go into Event Viewer and grab the IP address listed for any audit entry that has an ID of 4625.
 This IP address is then fed into https://ipgeolocation.io/ to get the geolocation of the IP, which is then written into a log file.
 This log filed is located in C:\ProgramData\, and has the name failed_rdp.log.
 This means the absolute path of the log is C:\ProgramData\failed_rdp.log.
 When the script is run, if you had intentionally failed to log in with Remote Desktop Connection, you should see some purple text at the bottom of PowerShell ISE.
 These lines contain the data that will be found inside of the log file, which are successfully found logs with an ID of 4625.
 You can check this by leaving the script running in the VM, and then failing to log into the VM again from your host machine.
 A new entry should appear at the bottom in the terminal.
 If you navigate to and open the log file itself, you should see more entries than there were at the bottom of PowerShell ISE.
 All preceding entries in the log are samples created automatically.
 These samples can be identified by their destination host value being listed as sampledata.
 You want to keep these because they will be used to train the Log Analytics Workspace to automate the data parsing.
 To avoid the sample data from affecting the heat map, they will be excluded, which will happen later.
+I recommend not closing the VM or stopping the script.
+Both are required for later parts of this lab.

 # Creating Custom Logs
 Back on the host machine, you want to navigate back to the Log Analytics Workspace.
 Inside the created workspace, there is a setting for Custom Logs: